Addressing the Autism Unemployment Rate

 Disclosure of an autism diagnosis can significantly influence employment status.
 Participants who disclosed their ASD diagnosis to their employer were more than three times as likely to be employed compared to those who chose not to disclose.
 This suggests that openness about their condition can lead to greater employment opportunities, as it may foster understanding and accommodations in the workplace.

 Employers who are informed about an employee's autism diagnosis may be more inclined to provide necessary support and adjustments to facilitate a productive work environment.
 This highlights the importance of creating a culture of acceptance and understanding within workplaces to improve employment prospects for individuals with autism.
+In our practice with school-age children, we see this same disclosure-vs-mask dynamic show up much earlier in school settings, and how it gets handled then often shapes how comfortable a young adult is doing it later.

 Challenges in Autism Employment